 Reporting Channels are extremely important to evaluate on an ongoing basis.
 They help organizations monitor the effectiveness of intake methods and identify where additional resources may be needed, as well as where additional opportunities exist for improvement.

-While web reporting decreased slightly to 9.5% of total reports, the WFH's impact on in-office/in-person reporting continued from last year and drove this channel down further to only 14% in 2021.
+Web reporting increased slightly to 10% of total reports, the WFH's impact on in-office/in-person reporting continued from the prior year with 22% of intake in 2021.